directus-labs/guest-authoring/do-apps/index.md

 Directus has quickly become a big part of my life in such a short amount of time.
-What began as a journey for finding the best backend turned into an passion-filled adventure introducing it to everyone I can.
+What began as a journey for finding the best backend turned into an passion-filled adventure introducing  it to everyone I know and using it  everywhere I can.

-And today, I am proud to be able to share that passion with you to help you learn how to quickly Deploy Directus onto the Digital Ocean App Platform.
+And today, I am proud to be able to share that passion with you, to help you learn how to "quickly" deploy Directus onto the Digital Ocean App Platform.
+Using DO Apps will create a fresh build of Directus for you with any extensions you want to add by simply editing the included Dockerfile.

-There are some caveats at the moment, but this hopefully helpful how-to will be updated as both DO and Directus evolve over time.
+Now you might be thinking why would I want to use the DO App Platform?
+Well it's a fully managed solution.
+You do not have to worry about any underlying infrastructure and it can auto-scale automatically to keep your backend running smoothly.